Simard Vestibule Waterproofing

-- Simard’s main entrance will be closed from mid-June to the end of August, 2017; pedestrians will be redirected to the side entrances, such as the one beneath the raised walkway into Simard.
+Updated: Simard’s main entrance will be closed from Monday, October 23 to Friday, October 27, 2017; pedestrians will be redirected to the side entrances, such as the one beneath the raised walkway into Simard.

 What can we expect in terms of noise?

-When do you expect the projects to be completed?
+When do you expect the project to be completed?